 When you plan for these questions, it makes decisions easier.
 Moreover, it helps you avoid surprises.

 Mental Prep for Breakdowns

 Even the best pro RV traveler experiences a breakdown.
 Hopefully, nothing happens on your trip.
 However, RVs are vehicles, and things happen.
-Luckily, our Houston RV rentals come with 24-hour roadside assistance.
+Luckily, our RVs come with 24-hour roadside assistance.
 If you face any issues on the road, trust that we have your back.

 Hygiene and Maintenance for an RV Traveler